+REN's core business is the management of energy transmission systems, being present in the electricity and natural gas markets.
 REN is one of the few operators in Europe with this characteristics:

 - In electricity, through the transmission of very high voltage and the overall technical management of the national electricity system.
 REN - Rede Eléctrica, S.A., a company wholly owned by REN, is the public service concessionaire for a period of 50 years, a situation which has been in effect since 2007. - In natural gas, through the high pressure transmission and the overall technical management of the national natural gas system, from the reception, storage and regasification of liquefied natural gas to the underground storage of gas.
 REN Gasodutos, S.A., REN Atlântico - Terminal de GNL, S.A. and REN Armazenagem, S.A., respectively are REN Group companies and have been public service concessionaires since 2006, for a period of 40 years.